d2l-ai/d2l-en/chapter_preface/index.md

 an open-source framework enabling composable function transformations such as differentiation of arbitrary Python and NumPy functions, as well as JIT compliation, vectorization and much more!
-It's becoming popular in the machine learning research space and has an easy-to-learn NumPy-like API.
+It is becoming popular in the machine learning research space and has an easy-to-learn NumPy-like API.
 Actually, JAX tries to achieve 1:1 parity with NumPy, so switching your